Gain useful knowledge for working in a number of other sectors.

 You still need to demonstrate good written communication skills, even if you’re applying to work in an operations environment for a year.
 Most work environments involve emailing and writing reports; plus, poor spelling and grammar makes a bad first impression.
 Get someone with good attention to detail to look over your application form or CV before you submit it.
 For more help with application forms, read this article.

 Interview advice for placements in logistics and supply chain

-Employers want reassurance that you will adjust straight away to the working environment from being a student.
-Arrive in good time, looking smart, and make small talk with your interviewers and members of staff who show you around.
+Employers want reassurance that you will adjust quickly to the working environment from being a student.
+Arrive in good time, looking smart, and make or respond to small talk with your interviewers and members of staff who show you around (sticking to neutral topics and staying professional).
 Discover further advice from TARGETjobs on interviews here.

 What have you got to lose?

 Whether you get it or not, applying for a placement placement year in logistics or supply chain is a good way to practise the application process, ready for when you apply for graduate positions.